meghanabhange/translation/README.md

-# Pay Attention to The Translations ✨
+# Paying Attention to The Translations ✨

 ## Demo